-As architects, we collaborate with clients to craft buildings from scratch that turn their visions into reality.
-All architecture design projects demand a kind of routine or flow to go along with creativity and fun.
-As you pore over the design board and create something beautiful and unique, you also require a system to keep you focused.
+All architecture design projects demand a flow to go along with creativity and structure.
+That’s because as you pore over the design board, you also require a system to keep you focused.

 So, let’s talk about what matters most, ways to streamline your workflow, and the best tools to use for architectural design.

 3 reasons process architecture design is a game changer